cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

 # Literature Review and Related Work
-This could include noting any key papers, texts, or websites that you have used to develop your modeling approach, as well as what others have done on this problem in the past.
-You must properly credit sources.

 The concept of on-time delivery measures performance regarding perfact delivery and customer service level with delivery reliability and order completeness(Gunasekaran et al., 2004).
 On-time delivery, lead time length, delivery reliability, and inventory service level are examples of common delivery service performance variables in dyadic customer–supplier interfaces.
 Among them, on-time delivery is often considered the most important performance variable when orders are seldom changed in the supply chain(Keebler et al.1999, Stock and Lambert 2001).
 Most companies, regardless firm size and industry, normally have on-time as in important supply perfromnance metric.
 When defining on-time delivery, there are several different issues that firms need to consider(Forslund and Jonsson 2007).